 Patrolman Cole was survived by his wife of four years, Joan Elizabeth (Brust) Cole (23); son, Grant Eugene Cole (3 weeks); parents, Odell Orton and Mary Ellen (Nelson) Cole; grandmother, Mrs. Mary Nelson; and siblings, Daniel Cole and Mrs. Ernest (Mary) Wilson.
 His funeral was held October 6, 1964 at the Klaus Weigel Funeral Home at North F and Elvin Avenue in Hamilton.
 He was buried in Rose Hill Memorial Park.
 Rev. Robert Bieber officiated.
 A fund was set up at Dayton to help Patrolman Cole’s family.
 All funds went to Mrs. Cole.

 Hammell and Samuels were both arrested and charged with 2nd Degree Manslaughter, according to Sergeant Edward P. Goffos, commander officer of the Hamilton Patrol post.
 They were then bound over the Butler County Grand Jury.
 On January 28, 1965, the Grand Jury failed to indict either Samuels or Hammell.

 Mrs. Cole eventually remarried J. Burke Kile, had two more children, and lives in Franklin, Tennessee.
 Grant married and lives with his wife and Patrolman Cole’s two grandchildren in Alexandria, Virginia.

-If you have further information, artifacts, archives, or images of this officer, please contact the Museum Director at firstname.lastname@example.org.
+If you have further information, artifacts, archives, or images regarding this officer, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.